stephencweiss/stephencharlesweiss.com/content/blog/2019-08-11/mdx-vs-remark.md

 Since the destination is valid HTML, if you include valid HTML in a `.md` file compiled by Remark, it will be processed as HTML.
 I use this to my advantage for superscripting my footnotes.<sup>1</sup>

-MDXis _very_ similar.<sup>2</sup> It’s also a Markdown compiler and is compatible with all Remark plugins.
+MDX is _very_ similar.<sup>2</sup> It’s also a Markdown compiler and is compatible with all Remark plugins.

 So what’s the difference?
 It allows writing of JSX within the body of a `.md` file and will compile that.
 Basically, it turns all files into React components that can import and render other components.